 - Custodial investment accounts for your children to invest

-Although the platform offers unlimited trades, you pay a monthly plan fee of either $1, $3, or $9.
+Stash offers unlimited trades, but you pay a monthly plan fee of either $1, $3, or $9.

 What is Stash Invest?